TheNexusAvenger/Nexus-LU-Launcher/README.md

-# Nexus Lego Universe Launcher
+# Nexus LU Launcher
-Nexus Lego Universe Launcher is a custom, cross-platform user interface for installing and launching Lego Universe for community-run Lego Universe servers.
+Nexus LU (LEGO Universe) Launcher is a custom, cross-platform user interface for installing and launching LEGO Universe for community-run LEGO Universe servers.
 ![Launcher example](images/launcher.png)

 ## Goals
 The goals of the launcher is the following:
 * Allow for launching the client on Windows, macOS, and Linux.
-* Use a user interface similar to the original Lego Universe launcher.
+* Use a user interface similar to the original LEGO Universe launcher.
-* Automate the process of downloading the client, installing patches, and launching Lego Universe.
+* Automate the process of downloading the client, installing patches, and launching LEGO Universe.
 * Be able to select from a list of servers to connect to.
 * Enable the installation of optional patches.
 * Automate the process of basic setup for servers.